 By Tim Lambert 4004 BC According to Bishop Ussher in the 17th century the world was created on this date.
 2349 BC Noah and his family are the only survivors of a worldwide flood.
 Myths about a universal flood occur in many cultures.
 2242 BC People attempt to build a tower to Heaven at Babel.… Continue reading A Timeline of the Bible

-A Brief History of New Zealand
+A Short History of New Zealand

 By Tim Lambert The Maori The Maori arrived in New Zealand in the 10th century AD.
 They called the new land Aotearoa, which means Land of the Long White Cloud.
 The Maori brought dogs and rats.
 They also brought yams and kumara or sweet potatoes and gourds.
 The Maori also ate fern roots.
-There was… Continue reading A Brief History of New Zealand
+There was… Continue reading A Short History of New Zealand

 A Biography of Alexander Fleming